-Commercial Products Indication Status Marketing Rights Ampyra MS FDA-approved Acorda (U.S.) Ampyra MS Regulatory applications filed EU, Canada Biogen Idec (outside U.S.) Zanaflex Capsules Spasticity FDA-approved Acorda (U.S.) Zanaflex tablets Spasticity FDA-approved Acorda (U.S.) Research and Development Programs Proposed Therapeutic Area(s) Stage of Development Marketing Rights Neuregulin Program MS, heart failure Preclinical Acorda/Worldwide Remyelinating Antibodies Program MS Preclinical Acorda/Worldwide Chondroitinase Program SCI Preclinical Acorda/Worldwide
+Commercial Products Indication Status Marketing Rights Ampyra MS FDA-approved Acorda (U.S.) Ampyra MS Regulatory applications filed by Biogen Idec in EU, Canada; EU application was not approved but Biogen Idec has appealed; Biogen Idec received a Notice of Deficiency in Canada and intends to respond Biogen Idec (outside U.S.) Zanaflex Capsules Spasticity FDA-approved Acorda (U.S.) Zanaflex tablets Spasticity FDA-approved Acorda (U.S.) Research and Development Programs Proposed Therapeutic Area(s) Stage of Development Marketing Rights Dalfampridine QD formulation MS Development work ongoing Acorda (U.S.) Neuregulin Program Heart failure Phase 1 Acorda/Worldwide Remyelinating Antibodies Program MS Preclinical Acorda/Worldwide Chondroitinase Program SCI Research Acorda/Worldwide The company is also continuing with research on potential neurology indications.
+3

-Ampyra is an oral treatment approved by the FDA on January 22, 2010 as a treatment to improve walking in patients with MS. This was demonstrated by an increase in walking speed.
+Ampyra is an oral drug approved by the FDA on January 22, 2010 as a treatment to improve walking in patients with MS. This was demonstrated by an increase in walking speed.
 Ampyra demonstrated efficacy in people with all four major types of MS (relapsing remitting, secondary progressive, progressive relapsing and primary progressive).
-Ampyra can be used alone or with existing MS therapies, including immunomodulator drugs.
+Ampyra can be used alone or with concurrent medications, including immunomodulatory drugs.
+The majority of patients in our two Phase 3 clinical trials for Ampyra (63%) were taking immunomodulatory drugs (interferons, glatiramer acetate, or natalizumab).
 Ampyra is an extended release tablet formulation of dalfampridine (4-aminopyridine, 4-AP), which was previously referred to as fampridine.
 We have obtained Orphan Drug designation from the FDA for dalfampridine in MS, which will provide Ampyra with seven years of market exclusivity for this use.
 We also have patents and pending patent applications covering Ampyra.
-We plan to file for patent term extension for Ampyra under the Hatch-Waxman law that allows for up to five additional years of patent protection based on the development timeline of a drug.
-We plan to submit the applications by the deadline of March 22, 2010.
-Although we plan to apply to extend the two patents that we expect to be listed in the FDA Orange Book (the list of approved drug products and their therapeutic equivalents, if any) for AMPYRA, we will ultimately need to select only one patent for extension, if granted.
+In March 2010, we filed applications for patent term extension for Ampyra under the Hatch-Waxman law that allows for up to five additional years of patent protection based on the development timeline of a drug.
+Although we applied to extend two Ampyra patents listed in the FDA Orange Book (the list of approved drug products and their therapeutic equivalents, if any), if both are granted potential extensions, we will need to select only one patent for extension.
+Without extension, these patents currently expire on December 6, 2011 and July 30, 2013.
+The U.S. Patent and Trademark Office (USPTO) has notified us that it has determined that both patents are eligible for extension under its criteria and has forwarded them to the FDA to determine how much, if any, extension should be granted.